I don’t know why it’s so intensely hard for so many of us to love our bodies. I, myself, included.

 The promise of freedom from pain is the most powerful sales tool in the history of man.
 We will do anything to alleviate and avoid pain in this life.
 Dieting, excessive eating – it’s all the same escape plan from pain; you’re just taking opposite routes.
 We run from pain, and we will pay any amount we can afford to get away from it.
 Yes, if you have health issues, it’s about health, but the marketing plan is all the same: you don’t have to feel shame around your body anymore if you give us your money.

-So, we sign up, enlist in the Weight Loss Army.
+So, read more about our options and we sign up, enlist in the Weight Loss Army.
 The battle plans may differ, but the goals of war are all the same: the body will yield.

 We fuse friendships and romantic relationships around this battle.
 We forge foxhole prayer partnerships that see us through our darkest hours, but we never talk about why we enlisted, the shame that drives us onto the battlefield.
 In a show of solidarity, we own each other’s’ lifelong battle with acceptance from society at large over what we look like.
 We join merry bands of body marauding women who also hate their bodies, and workout until we cry and then reward ourselves with small salads and sugar-free teas.
 We enable each other in moments of hedonism over desserts, pressure each other with battle cries of “Let’s be bad!” when fining out, and gather like packs of roving tigers over the kill; usually something battered or deep-fried or baked and topped with a pound of sugar and oh my god it feels like sex…which is something none of us really talk about either because that’s a whole new level of shame and NOBODY WANTS TO GO THERE.